EirEvo/AzureDevOpsExtensions/Harvest Billing Widget/docs/overview.md

 - **Billable Hours**: Displays hours that are chargeable to clients or projects, providing insight into revenue-generating activities.
 - **Internal Hours**: Tracks hours dedicated to internal tasks such as meetings, training, and administration, crucial for understanding resource allocation.
 - **R&D Hours**: Captures hours for research and development projects, identified by a project code containing "R&D", regardless of whether these hours are billable or internal.
+- **Customizable Sector Colors**: Allows you to select custom colors for the billable, internal, and R&D sectors of the pie chart, enabling better visual alignment with your dashboard's theme.
+- **Customizable Sector Labels**: Provides the option to rename the labels for the billable, internal, and R&D sectors to match your organization's terminology.

 ## Configuration